PetroIvaniuk/wikiedits-multigec/README.md

 - [ ] Integrate additional low-resource languages to broaden the project’s multilingual capabilities.

 ## Corpus
+The dataset is a part of [OmniGEC](https://huggingface.co/collections/lang-uk/omnigec-68095391ebef195ed6c0a5f3) - the collection of multilingual silver-standard datasets and models for the task of Grammatical Error Correction (GEC).
+You can find data on [HuggingFace WikiEdits-MultiGEC](https://huggingface.co/datasets/lang-uk/WikiEdits-MultiGEC).

 The corpus has been prepared for 11 languages:

 | Language  | Code  | WikiPage                                                                                                                               | Recent Changes                                                                                                                                                                                                                                                                                                                |